Fabric Studio · Invite-Only Beta

 Trade plumbing, not the work

 Scripts don't travel.
 Patterns do.
 Studio preserves the analytical judgment your scripts already encode — band choices, thresholds, composite logic — and replaces the boilerplate around them with a portable, provenance-tracked pipeline.
-Drop back to code whenever you want: export the Pattern as YAML, or run custom expressions inline.
+Drop back to code whenever you want: export the Pattern, or run custom expressions inline.

 Your control